gdsc-uic/guilds/src/clubs/global-leaders.md

 org_type: non-academic
 description:
   full: The UIC Global Leaders Club, also referred to as the UIC Global, is one of the non-academic/institutional clubs of the collegiate organizations in the University of the Immaculate Conception.
 The club is under the International Affairs and Linkages Office that adheres to the university's vision, mission, goal, and quality objectives, which is to develop an empowered and proactive life-long learner by offering a top-notch educational experience to help them become globally competitive and change-resistant.
 All bona fide college students of the Institution can join the UIC Global who have a chance to become a Student Leader, SDGs Advocate and an UIC Ambassador.
 This club is a democratic non-academic club, and therefore upholds a democratic system.
 The UIC Global Leaders Club aims to adhere student and other academic concerns imploring integrity, honesty, and humility, to apply the values of unity in the community by coordinating each of the stakeholders in order to achieve student excellence, to create an environment that allows healthy student-teacher relationship manifesting diversity, inclusivity, and harmonious rapport, to build an organization that would establish constant update, concerns, and necessary announcement for the student’s welfare and advantage, to learn with the community through dialogue between the student’s parent and faculty aiming for continuous development for student success and to train as future leaders of the nation, bringing the vision of 21st century leaders and transformation.
-  short: We aim to adhere to student and academic concerns with integrity, honesty, and humility, to apply the values of unity in the community.
+  short: The UIC Global Leaders Club aims to adhere student and other academic concerns imploring integrity, honesty, and humility, to apply the values of unity in the community by coordinating each of the stakeholders in order to achieve student excellence, to create an environment that allows healthy student-teacher relationship manifesting diversity, inclusivity, and harmonious rapport, to build an organization that would establish constant update, concerns, and necessary announcement for the student’s welfare and advantage, to learn with the community through dialogue between the student’s parent and faculty aiming for continuous development for student success and to train as future leaders of the nation, bringing the vision of 21st century leaders and transformation.
 tags:
   - leaders
+  - internationalization
+  - community
 assets:
   logo: logo.png
   cover_photo: cover_photo.jpg